Phone Upgrade & MNP Switching and Points|How the High Cashback Works and Reading the Total

 Changing or switching phones is one of the categories where a single cashback can be large.
 Applications at carriers and online shops are often performance offers on point sites, and switching to another carrier via MNP especially stacks point-site cashback, the carrier's switch perks, and a device discount at the same time, swelling the total saving.
 But if you sign up looking only at the device-discount or cashback numbers, it's not rare to end up bundled with an expensive monthly plan or unneeded options — and pricier in the end.

-This guide organizes, as a judgment axis for not losing out, how the saving differs between an upgrade and MNP, the easily-missed "device + data total" calculation, how residual-value programs and installments work, and the concrete steps to not miss routing cashback.
+This guide organizes, as a judgment axis for not losing out, how the saving differs between an upgrade and MNP, the easily-missed "device + data total" calculation, how residual-value programs and installments work, the characteristics of different application channels, and the concrete steps to not miss routing cashback.
 For choosing a budget SIM, see the Budget SIM Comparison Guide; for bundling with home internet, the Fiber Internet Guide; and for on-the-go data, the WiMAX Guide.

 An "Upgrade" and an "MNP Switch" Differ Greatly in Savings